top of page

 I offer individual counselling for adults, online or while walking in Beacon Hill Park in Victoria, British Columbia, Canada.

-I provide grief, loss, and existential counselling.
+I provide grief, loss, existential, and general counselling.

 New clients welcome.